Sok-Bou/SQL-DB-Creator/sql_db_creator/README.md

 (8) The main file

-4. Now the json files should have a specific structure to generate the columns of the table.
-The structures goes like this:
+4. Now the json files should have a specific structure to generate the columns of the tables.
+The structure goes like this:

 (mysql example.
 Database: 'countries', Table: 'geography')